 The purpose of your fundraising video is to make a connection with your audience and compel them to support your campaign.
-You’re not up for an Oscar.
-You don’t need to invest significant resources.
-So long as you follow the tips below, you’ll be well on your way to a great video!
+You are not up for an Oscar.
+You do not need to invest significant resources.
+So long as you follow the tips below, you will be well on your way to a great video!

 - Introduce Yourself: Tell viewers who you are and your connection to the campaign.

-- Make It Personal and Tell a Story: Tell the viewer why you’re passionate about the campaign and why they should be, too.
+- Make It Personal and Tell a Story: Tell the viewer why you are passionate about the campaign and why they should be, too.
 Explain the goal of the campaign, why achieving that goal is worthy of their support, and how the money raised will advance an important cause.

 - Make an Ask!: Ask the viewer to contribute to the campaign and to share it with friends.
 The crisper and clearer the call-to-action, the more impactful it will be.

-- Keep It Snappy: People have short attention spans, so don’t lose potential supporters by dragging on.
+- Keep It Snappy: People have short attention spans, so do not lose potential supporters by dragging on.
 We recommend that videos last no more than 60 seconds.
 At the very least, be sure to deliver your ask in the first 30-45 seconds.

 - Let Your Excitement Shine Through: The more enthusiastic you are, the more excited viewers will be.
 Bring some energy!

 - Hold Your Phone Horizontally: If filming with your phone, hold it horizontally and not vertically.

 - Frame Your Shot: Film at eye-level or slightly above.
 No one looks good from a low angle.